Services for children with disability, autism or ADHD

 - How will the service work with you to support your child’s development?

 - How much flexibility is there?
-In other words, how much choice will you have about what to use within the service?
+In other words, how much choice will you have about the supports you can get and the professionals you can see?

-- What support can the service give when your child moves to kindergarten, child care or school?
-For example, can a service professional come to kindergarten, child care or school meetings if needed?
+- How will services support your child when they move to child care, preschool or school?
+For example, can a service professional come to child care, preschool or school meetings if needed?

-- What support can the service offer outside of sessions?
+- How will services support your child outside sessions?
 For example, will they give you resources to use between sessions?

 - How will the service support the mainstream or community activities that your child is involved with – for example, playgroups or sports clubs?